mees/vapo/docs/affordance.md

 Visualization script can be found in [viz_affordances.py](../scripts/viz_affordances.py)

 If the images come from a dataset created by create_dataset.py, you can specify the camera images for which you want to test with cam_data=gripper or cam_data=static.
-Otherwise set cam_data=null
+Otherwise set cam_data=null to load the default camera for the given model.

 **Examples**:
 ```
 python ./scripts/viz_affordances.py data_dir=DATA_DIR model_path=MODEL_HYDRA_OUTPUT_PATH

 python ./scripts/viz_affordances.py data_dir=DATA_DIR model_path=MODEL_HYDRA_OUTPUT_PATH model_cfg=NEW_CFG_FILENAME
 ```